A picture of a light and airy burnt basque cheesecake with a slice taken out of it.

 Although it may be tempting to crank up the heat in the last few minutes of baking to get the burnt look, I don’t recommend it.
 Doing so puts you at risk for overcooking your cheesecake, leading to a curdled, lumpy batter!

-Help!
-My burnt basque cheesecake cracked.
+My cheesecake cracked.
 What did I do wrong?

 Incorporating too much air into cheesecake batter also causes cracks in the cheesecake.
 If using a KitchenAid stand mixer, only mix the cheesecake batter on speed “2” or lower after adding the eggs to the batter.
 Doing so prevents overbeating and/or overmixing the cheesecake batter.

-Help!
-My burnt basque cheesecake has weird white lumps in it.
+My cheesecake has weird white lumps in it.
 What did I do wrong?

 The white lumps are typically small lumps of cream cheese that didn’t mix properly with the rest of the ingredients.
 To prevent them, make sure all your ingredients are at room temperature.
 Check out the Baker’s Tips below for my best tricks to bring cream cheese, eggs, and cream to room temperature quickly!
 And by room temperature, I mean between 65° and 70°F—so if it’s a cold winter’s day, you may need to go even warmer than room temperature!